seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 I lay up thy lips.

 **CLEOPATRA**
-I dare not, dear,–
+I dare not, dear,--
-Dear my lord, pardon,–I dare not,
+Dear my lord, pardon,--I dare not,
 Lest I be taken: not the imperious show
 Of the full-fortuned Caesar ever shall
-Be brooch’d with me; if knife, drugs,
+Be brooch'd with me; if knife, drugs,
 serpents, have
 Edge, sting, or operation, I am safe:
 Your wife Octavia, with her modest eyes
 And still conclusion, shall acquire no honour
 Demuring upon me.
-But come, come, Antony,–
+But come, come, Antony,--
-Help me, my women,–we must draw thee up:
+Help me, my women,--we must draw thee up:
 Assist, good friends.

 **MARK ANTONY**
 O, quick, or I am gone.

 **CLEOPATRA**
-Here’s sport indeed!
+Here's sport indeed!
 How heavy weighs my lord!
 Our strength is all gone into heaviness,
-That makes the weight: had I great Juno’s power,
+That makes the weight: had I great Juno's power,
-The strong-wing’d Mercury should fetch thee up,
+The strong-wing'd Mercury should fetch thee up,
-And set thee by Jove’s side.
-Yet come a little,–
+And set thee by Jove's side.
+Yet come a little,--
-Wishes were ever fools,–O, come, come, come;
+Wishes were ever fools,--O, come, come, come;

 *They heave MARK ANTONY aloft to CLEOPATRA*